 During its 47 year career with the RAF, the VC10 was used for its main task, carrying people and cargo, and later on of course air-to-air refuelling, but also acquired some specialised tasks with associated equipment.
 I have tried to provide a brief overview of some interesting aspects on this page.

 The first additional task that the VC10 took on was transporting VIPs.
 The most visible occasions were when HM The Queen would travel on a VC10 of course, but during the many years a variety of people were carried for many different purposes.
 The first issue when a VIP flight was laid on would be to select two aircraft (one standby) and prepare them for the flight.
-This involved a cleaning session, inside and out, but also an extensive inspection and replacement of any rotable component that was over a specific percentage of its safe life.
+This involved a cleaning session, inside and out, but also an extensive inspection and replacement of any rotable component that was beyond 50% of its safe life.
 The idea was to minimise the risk of any unscheduled delay due to technical issues.

 After the necessary steps, both aircraft were airtested and if no snags were found, they were then available to carry out the flight(s).
 Several examples of VIP flights can be found in the timelines on the pages for XV105, XV107 and other RAF VC10s.

 Not all the C1s were the same.
 For a VIP flight you would want the use of some special equipment and as far as I can tell, not all the C1s were fitted with the same mountings and connections.
 One such modification was the one done at Wyton in the early 80s.
 This left the modified VC10s with secure communication capabilities and the visual confirmation of the modification was the towel-rail like SRIM antenna on top of the fuselage.